A Human-in-the-Loop Label Error Detection Framework Applied to Arabic-Script HTR Datasets: Introduction

-However, automated scoring alone can mistakenly flag valid but difficult samples as noisy, as prior work has shown that only about half of algorithmically flagged candidates correspond to genuine label errors~\cite{northcutt2021pervasive}.
+Automated scoring alone can mistakenly flag valid but difficult samples as noisy.
+Prior work has shown that only about half of algorithmically flagged candidates correspond to to actual label errors~\cite{northcutt2021pervasive}.
 Given the relatively small size of typical HTR datasets (e.g., IAM $\approx 10K $ lines~\cite{marti2002iam}, KHATT $\approx 6K $~\cite{mahmoud2014khatt}), human inspection of high-CER samples is practical.
-We therefore introduce CER-based Ranking with Human Verification (CER-HV), as a two-stage framework that combines CER-based ranking with human verification.
-To our knowledge, no prior work has combined noise detection with human verification in sequence-to-sequence (Seq2Seq) settings such as HTR.
+We therefore introduce CER-based Ranking with Human Verification (CER-HV), as a two-stage framework.
+To our knowledge, no prior work has combined noise detection with human verification in seq2seq tasks such as HTR.

 Using this framework, we identified label errors across the training, validation, and test splits of five Arabic-script datasets.
 Although the overall proportion of errors is small in NUST-UHWR~\cite{ul2022convolutional}, KHATT~\cite{mahmoud2014khatt}, and PHTI~\cite{hussain2022phti}, higher concentrations are observed in the Muharaf~\cite{saeed2024muharaf} and Ajami~\cite{yousuf2025handwritten} datasets, where mislabeled samples constitute a non-negligible portion of the validation and test splits.
 Figure \ref{samples} presents examples of these error types.